WarubiSports/fc-koeln-bundesliga-talent-program/replit.md

 - **API Backend Confirmed Working**: All API endpoints including authentication (/api/auth/simple-login), health checks, and database operations are fully functional.
 The issue is isolated to frontend serving through vite middleware.
 - **Working Solution**: Use `npm run build` followed by `cd dist && node index.js` to run the production server which completely bypasses the import.meta.dirname issue.
 - **Final Status**: Application is fully functional with all components working correctly.
 Production server successfully serves the application on port 5000 with authentication, database operations, and frontend all working properly.
+- **Complete Application Restored**: Successfully rebuilt the complete FC Köln Management System with all original sections and functionality.
+The React frontend now includes all pages: Dashboard, Players, Chores, Calendar, Food Orders, House Orders, Communications, House Management, and Admin panels.
+- **All Features Working**: Player management, house management, chore assignments, calendar events, food ordering, communications, and admin functions are all operational.
+Authentication system supports admin (max.bisinger@warubi-sports.com) and staff (thomas.ellinger@warubi-sports.com) access.
+- **Build Process Fixed**: Created comprehensive build system that properly compiles the React frontend with all components and serves it through a complete Express server with all API endpoints.

 ### July 17, 2025
 - **Deployment Issues Completely Resolved**: Fixed critical deployment failures by creating zero-dependency standalone server that resolves all module resolution conflicts, dependency issues, and syntax errors.
 Production build now uses `server/index-zero-deps.js` with no external dependencies, proper CommonJS format, and included authentication system.